dfstio/lease/README.md

 Contracts are deployed to Rinkeby network.
 Faucet is located at https://rinkebyfaucet.com/

 ## Usage:

 ### Generating ZK proof by Lessor for Vendor
-Edit /packages/circuit/inputbuy.json to input cash on account of Lessor and price of equipment set by Vendor and run
+Edit /data/lessor-data.json to input cash on account of Lessor and price of equipment set by Vendor and run

 	yarn buy

-Results will be in proof.json and public.json in packages/circuit, first value in public.json
-is boolean and indicates is cash is enough to buy equipment, second value is price of equipment
+Results will be in the data folder in buyproof.json and buypublic.json, first value in buypublic.json is boolean and indicates if cash is enough to buy equipment, second value is the price of equipment

-## Command line tools
+### Generating ZK proof with credit rating by Lessee for Lessor
+Edit /data/lessee-data.json to input data of Lessee and run

+	yarn lease

+Results will be in the data folder in leaseproof.json and leasepublic.json, first value in leasepublic.json is Lessee's credit rating, second value is the roothash of SMT of Lessee's data from lessee-data.json